chainguard-dev/edu/content/chainguard/chainguard-images/reference/node/getting-started-node.md

 ## Step 1: Setting up a Demo Application

-We'll start by creating a basic Node application to serve as a demo.
+We'll start by creating a small Node application to serve as a demo.
 This application uses a mock server to test GET and POST requests, and is based on the [Docker Node example](https://docs.docker.com/language/nodejs/build-images/).

 First, create a directory for your app.
 In this guide we'll use `wolfi-node`: